unissey/sdk-android/README.md

 ## Common installations
 There are 3 main uses cases to our SDK described below.
 One where the video is captured and sent back to you for your own processing and the others where the video is directly sent to our API.
 ### 2.1 Video Capture Use Case
-If you do not wish to send the video to the Deepsense's analyze API right away, you must simply define the `setOnAnalysisResultListener` callback to receive the video captured by the SDK, `doesUseAPI` to `false`, and an `outputStream` be provided to record the video in.
+If you do not wish to send the video to the Unissey's analyze API right away, you must simply define the `setOnAnalysisResultListener` callback to receive the video captured by the SDK, `doesUseAPI` to `false`, and an `outputStream` be provided to record the video in.
 In this case other api related parameters are unnecessary.
 > Note: the ouput stream is **not** closed by the sdk.
 ```xml
 <!-- <project>/src/main/res/layout/mainActivity.xml -->